 There are six different sorts of leadership styles, according to my leadership studies.
 I covered the leadership style topic in my earlier chapter.
 The six groups are described in a book by Daniel Goleman, a well-known behavioural science journalist.

 - Coaching leader.

 Mr Lau’s management style is a combination of the first two: coercive and authoritative.

-One day, while I was sitting at a corner doing my work, I heard someone far away at the pantry yelling.
-I was shocked.
-It was the voice of Mr Lau.
-He was blaming my colleague Johnny, “WHY ARE YOU SO STUPID?
-The project is now delayed because your proposal was all wrong!”
-Then it was a series of swear words, starting from sex organs to asking about the health of Johnny’s mother.
+I was sitting in a corner doing my job one day when I heard someone yelling from the pantry.
+I was taken aback.
+It was Mr Lau’s voice.
+“WHY ARE YOU SO STUPID?” he said, blaming my colleague Johnny.
+“The client had to postpone the project because your proposal was completely incorrect!”
+Then came a string of swear words, ranging from sex organs to inquiring about Johnny’s mother’s health.